 The India Office Records are administered by The British Library as part of the Public Records of the United Kingdom, and are open for public consultation.
 The majority are described in the British Library’s manuscript catalogue.

 Adam Matthew’s East India Company resource will, when complete, consist of classes A, B, C, D, G and E of the IOR.
 Classes IOR/A, B and D comprise the foundational charters of the Company plus the minutes and memoranda of its various central administrative organs, whilst IOR/C contains the minutes of the Council of India, the main administrative body following the transfer of power from Company to Crown in 1858.
 Penny Brook, curator of the India Office Records, describes these classes as the ‘backbone’ of the whole archive of material.
 Class G consists of the Company’s ‘factory records’: diaries and other proceedings from 39 different sites in south and east Asia, the Middle East and Africa at which the Company maintained 'factories' (trading posts).
 These provide a unique and invaluable window onto the global trading activities whose pursuit was the Company’s founding purpose.

-Class E, which we will digitise in its entirety, comprises correspondence to and from the East India Company and the Board of Commissioners for the Affairs of India with the Company’s various settlements and Presidencies throughout Asia, government departments and European houses of agency.
+Class E, which we will digitise in its entirety across two modules, comprises correspondence between the East India Company, the Board of Commissioners for the Affairs of India, the Company’s various settlements and Presidencies throughout Asia, government departments, and European houses of agency.
 The records offer a fascinating insight into the early voyages of the Company and its shifting interests from trade to the gaining of territorial power.